Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scan/nmap-scan.md

 ---
 Title: 'Nmap scan'
-Description: 'The most basic type of scan is done with the cli command nmap with just a target specified.'
+Description: 'The most basic type of scan is done with the command-line interface (CLI) command Nmap with just a target specified.'
 Subjects:
   - 'Computer Science'
   - 'Networking'